Louis Silvie Zamperini (“Louie”)

 A Navy officer whom Louie meets at Ofuna, where he is the second-ranking officer among the prisoners there.
 He had commanded a submarine that had been bombed.
 He speaks Japanese and serves, along with the high-ranking officer, as an interpreter.
 He is later moved to Omori and then to Naoetsu.
 At Naoetsu, he becomes the commanding officer when the war ends, and he successfully demands that the Japanese deliver provisions to the former POWs.
 He was later honored by the Navy for his heroism.

 A brilliant POW whom Louie first meets in Ofuna.
 Harris has a photographic memory and strong abilities with languages.
-Harris recreates maps after seeing them briefly.
-He also creates an extensive Japanese-English dictionary.
+Harris recreates maps after seeing them briefly and creates an extensive Japanese-English dictionary.
 When his work is discovered, he is severely beaten and appears to be permanently damaged.
-He manages to recover and stands in a place of honor beside General Douglas MacArthur when the Japanese sign surrender documents on the USS Missouri.
+He manages to recover and stands in a place of honor beside General Douglas MacArthur when the Japanese surrender.
 When he returns home, he marries and becomes the father of two.
 He stays in the military, rising in rank, and leads a battalion in the Korean War.
 During heroic action during a Chinese ambush, he disappears.
-His family never learns exactly how he died.

 Frank Tinker